 Themes Delivering Sustaining and growing Excelling High expectations The school holds high expectations for all students.
 Progress in learning and achievement is identified and acknowledged.
 The aspirations and expectations of students and parents/carers are known and inform planning for learning.
 There is ongoing commitment within the school community that all students make learning progress and are supported in their wellbeing.
 Partnerships with parents/carers and students supports a clear focus to guide integrated planning for learning and wellbeing.
 The whole school community demonstrates aspirational expectations of learning progress and achievement for all students.
 Strong partnerships with parents/carers support student learning and wellbeing.
 Student motivation for continuous and ongoing improvement is clearly evident.
-Transitions and continuity of learning transitions (for example into K; Y6 to Y7; information to inform and support students' the diverse ran Y10 to Y11, across stages and post school).
+Transitions and continuity of learning The school actively plans for student transitions (for example into K; Y6 to Y7; Y10 to Y11, across stages and post school).
 The school engages with and clearly communicates its transition activities to the school community.
-The school promotes strong partnerships with parents/carers including those with students from the school community.
-The school promotes strong partnerships with parents/carers including those with students from the school community.
-Students and partnerships with parents/carers including those with students and pare There is a systematic approach for supporting the diverse range of student transition needs.
-This includes those at risk to ensure the continuity of learning and wellbeing of all students from entry to post school. students whose continuity of learning or Students and parents/carers are engaged early as key collaborators in all transition processes.
-Attendance Staff regularly and accurately monitor attendance and take proactive action to address concerns with individual students.
+The school collects and analyses information to inform and support students' successful transitions.
+The school promotes strong partnerships with parents/carers including those with students whose continuity of learning or wellbeing is at risk.
+There is systematic approach for supporting the diverse range of student transition needs.
+This includes those at risk to ensure the continuity of learning and wellbeing of all students from entry to post school.
+Students and parents/carers are engaged early as key collaborators in all transition Attendance Staff regularly and accurately monitor attendance and take proactive action to address concerns with individual students.
 The school community celebrates regular and improved attendance.
 Attendance data is regularly analysed and factors that impact on attendance and engagement are used to inform planning.
 Parents/carers and the school community are engaged to foster student attendance.
 Whole of school and personalised attendance approaches are improving regular attendance rates for students, including those at risk.
 There is a high expectation culture of high attendance rates for all students.
 Teachers, students, parents/carers and the community work together to support consistent and systematic processes that ensure student absences do not impact on learning outcomes.